Fat White Family: 2016-2018: Songs for Our Mothers

-Their second album, Songs for Our Mothers, was released in 2016 by the Without Consent label.
-Lias Saoudi described the album as an attempt to “really to get at the shittiness lurking in the core of my own soul, and in everybody else's.”
-It was promoted with a single for "Whitest Boy on the Beach", which was later chosen for the closing credits of the 2017 film T2 Trainspotting.
+The band's second studio album, Songs for Our Mothers, was released in 2016 via Without Consent, an independent record label based in South London.
+The record marked a darker and more confrontational turn in both tone and subject matter, blending political provocation with surrealist imagery.
+Frontman Lias Saoudi described the album as an attempt “to really get at the shittiness lurking in the core of my own soul, and in everybody else's,” reflecting the band's ongoing commitment to abrasive self-examination and cultural critique.